 The Defense Manufacturing Community Support Program, authorized under Public Law No: 115-232 Section 846, authorizes the Secretary of Defense to establish a program to make long-term investments in critical skills, facilities, research and development, and small business support in order to strengthen the national security innovation base by designating and supporting consortiums as defense manufacturing communities.
 Additional information on the Defense Manufacturing Community Support Program is located here.

 The Defense Community Infrastructure Program, authorized under Public Law 115-232 Section 2861, is a pilot program that authorizes the Secretary of Defense to make grants, conclude cooperative agreements, and supplement funds available under other Federal programs to address deficiencies in community infrastructure supportive of a military installation and the Secretary determines that such assistance will enhance the military value.
 Learn more about the Defense Community Infrastructure Program.

-Technical assistance for Community Investment projects provided by the Office of Economic Adjustment include:
+Technical assistance for Community Investment projects provided by the Office of Local Defense Community Cooperation include:

 Each of the programs in the Community Investment portfolio has its own eligibility criteria.

 The following Catalog of Federal Domestic Assistance's are managed under the Community Investment program: